faraasat/gpa-calc/README.md

 ### 🚀 Result:

-The GPA and CGPA calculator have effectively provided a useful tool for students to manage and track their academic performance.
-By automating the calculation process, the application has significantly reduced the time and effort involved in GPA and CGPA computations, while also minimizing errors.
+The GPA and CGPA calculator has successfully provided a valuable tool for students managing their academic performance.
+By automating calculations, the application significantly reduces the time and effort needed for GPA and CGPA assessments, while minimizing the risk of errors.

-Users benefit from a streamlined method of monitoring their academic progress.
-The tool’s ability to accommodate various grading systems makes it versatile and applicable across different educational contexts.
-This flexibility is particularly valuable for students in institutions with diverse grading scales or studying internationally.
+Users benefit from a streamlined and efficient method to track their academic progress.
+The ability to handle different grading systems ensures versatility across various educational contexts, particularly useful for students in institutions with varying grading scales.

-The real-time calculation feature enhances usability by offering immediate feedback, allowing students to quickly assess their academic standing and make informed decisions.
-The user-friendly interface ensures accessibility even for those who may not be adept with mathematical calculations.
+The application’s real-time calculation feature enhances usability by providing immediate feedback, enabling students to assess their academic standing and make informed decisions.
+The user-friendly interface contributes to a positive experience, making the tool accessible even to those less familiar with mathematical calculations.

-By providing this tool as a public resource, I have created a valuable asset that can be freely accessed, modified, and shared.
-This approach fosters collaboration and contributions from the community, leading to potential improvements and enhancements.
-Overall, the project has achieved its goal of simplifying GPA and CGPA calculations, making it a beneficial resource for students and educational institutions.
+By offering this tool as an open-source project, I have created a resource that can be freely used, modified, and distributed.
+This open-source approach invites community collaboration, leading to further improvements and enhancements.
+Overall, the project achieves its goal of simplifying GPA and CGPA calculations, making it a valuable asset for students and educational institutions alike.

+---

+## 🎯 Technologies Used:
+- **Programming Languages:** JavaScript, TypeScript
+- **Frontend:** React, Next.js, HTML, CSS

 ---